curl/everything-curl/usingcurl/mqtt.md

 # MQTT

-A plain "GET" subscribes to the topic and prints all published messages.
+A plain GET subscribes to the topic and prints all published messages.
-Doing a "POST" publishes the post data to the topic and exits.
+Doing a POST publishes the post data to the topic and exits.

-Subscribe to the temperature in the "home/bedroom" subject published by example.com:
+Subscribe to the temperature in the `home/bedroom` subject published by example.com:

     curl mqtt://example.com/home/bedroom/temp

-Send the value '75' to the "home/bedroom/dimmer" subject hosted by the example.com server:
+Send the value `75` to the `home/bedroom/dimmer` subject hosted by the example.com server:

     curl -d 75 mqtt://example.com/home/bedroom/dimmer